kiwi0fruit/pyappshare/template_app/setup/README.md

     If you don’t have it installed already, it will prompt you to install it.

-2. Make sure conda is callble from terminal
-(I assume that you didn't change default Miniconda3 install dir)
+2. Make sure conda is callble from terminal.
+I assume that you didn't change default Miniconda3 install dir (otherwise drag'n'drop the dir to the terminal window or copy it's path from the file manager).
     * on Windows:

           cd /d %UserProfile%\Miniconda3\Scripts